mrchimp/surly/README.md

 Config
 ======

-Config files and read by `rc`.
+Config files are found and read by `rc`.
 Any flag shown in `--help` can be set in the options file.

 Directory Structure